Back to All Events

 • Palais Garnier Place de l'Opéra Paris, IDF, 75009 France (map)

 The WAM!
-Wearable Art Museum brings fashion into the museum spotlight with two debut runway presentations at the iconic Palais Garnier on March 3, 2026.
+Wearable Art Museum presents Lisa M. Berman’s curated selection of wearable artworks featured in the Max Alexander debut runway presentation at the iconic Palais Garnier on March 3, 2026.

 Led by Founder and Executive Director Lisa M. Berman, WAM’s museum-driven curation reframes the runway as a cultural stage, positioning fashion not as trend or commodity, but as wearable art.
 This marks a rare moment in which a museum director curates the final, fully accessorized runway collections at one of the world’s most revered cultural landmarks, bringing curatorial context, sustainability, and storytelling to an international audience.

-The presentations feature debut collections by California designer Max Alexander and Parsons fashion student Niki Khojandi, each reflecting a commitment to ethical production, craftsmanship, and resilience.
-Alexander, the Guinness World Record holder for Youngest Runway Fashion Designer, returns to the runway with designs already recognized by WAM’s permanent collection, while Khojandi’s couture collection stands as a powerful testament to artistic perseverance, created entirely by hand under extraordinary conditions.
+The presentations feature debut collections by California designer Max Alexander reflecting a commitment to ethical production, craftsmanship, and resilience.
+Alexander, the Guinness World Record holder for Youngest Runway Fashion Designer, returns to the runway with designs already recognized by WAM’s permanent collection.

 Through museum-led styling, bespoke artist-made accessories, and global media reach supported by Moda Productions, WAM’s Paris presentations affirm fashion’s role as a cultural force capable of shaping dialogue around sustainability, identity, and creative expression.